 Type of Benefit Description of Benefit Limitations Co-Pay education, and crisis services Outpatient Substance Abuse Treatment Services Outpatient substance abuse treatment services include, but are not limited to: Prevention and intervention services that are offered by doctor and non-doctor providers, such as screening, assessment and referral for chemical dependency disorders.
 Intensive outpatient services Partial hospitalization Intensive outpatient services is defined as an organized non-residential service providing structured group and individual therapy, educational services, and life skills training that consists of at least 10 hours per week for four to 12 weeks, but less than 24 hours per day.
-Outpatient treatment service is defined as consisting of at least one to two hours per week providing structured group and individual therapy, educational services, and life skills training.
+Outpatient treatment service is defined as consisting of at least one to two hours per week providing structured group and individual therapy, educational services, and life skills training that consist one to two hours per week providing structured group and individual therapy, educational services, and life skills training.
 Requires prior authorization Does not require Primary Care Provider referral Outpatient treatment services up to a maximum of: Intensive outpatient program (up to 12 weeks per 12-month period) Outpatient services (up to six-months per 12-month period) Applicable level of inpatient co-pay applies Prescribed Pediatric Extended Care Centers and Private Duty Nursing A Member has a choice of PDN, PPECC, or a combination of both PDN and PPECC for ongoing skilled nursing.
 PDN and PPECC are considered equivalent services, and must be coordinated to prevent duplication.
 A Member may receive both in the same day, but not simultaneously (e.g., PDN may be provided before or after PPECC services are provided.)
 The combined total hours between PDN and PPECC services are not anticipated to increase unless there is a change in the Member's medical condition or the authorized hours are not commensurate with the Member's medical needs.
 Per 1 Tex.
 Admin.
 Code §363.209 (c)(3), PPECC services are intended to be a one-to-one replacement of PDN hours unless additional hours are medically necessary.
 Requires prior authorization Rehabilitation Services Habilitation (the process of supplying a child with the means to reach age- appropriate developmental milestones through therapy or treatment) and rehabilitation services include, but are not limited to, the following: Required prior authorization and doctor prescription Co-pays do not apply